 That being said, it’s inefficient in principle, and if the goal is to focus on the words then I see little sense in dragging the rest around through the editing stages as well.

 Like paper, plain text is portable, and utterly indifferent to the ultimate publishing destination of your words—which brings us to the third and final goal of plaintext writing.

 A Markdown document is a file with nothing but your words and the minimal notations that the syntax uses to help you define structure and emphasis.

 As a result, exporting becomes a breeze regardless of destination.
 Separating the writing from the publishing means that when you’ve finished with the words, you can really focus on the presentation with your full attention.

-Depending on the app you’re using, you can define precise styles for PDF export, save as a native Word document for your old-school publishing needs, quickly copy everything as standards-compliant HTML for the web or RTF for email, render out an ePub for ebook publishing, or even create a workflow to automate the preparation of a book for the Kindle store.
+Depending on the app you’re using, you can define precise styles for PDF export, save as a native Word document for your old-school publishing needs, quickly copy everything as standards-compliant HTML for the web or RTF for email, or render out an ePub for ebook publishing.

 In the first paragraph, I mentioned a number of plaintext languages other than Markdown.
 Many have extremely similar syntax for the basics and differ only in the scope of what you can designate.